aryahonraopatil/Secure-File-System/README.md

   - Unauthorized file or directory modifications are detected.
   - Only authorized users can make modifications.

-- **Malicious Activity Prevention**:
-  - Malicious servers are prevented from creating or deleting files/directories without detection.

 - **Logging**:
   - The system incorporates logs to track each operation.
   - Attack detection features are built based on these logs.
   - Logs differentiate between unauthorized and authorized access or modifications.

-## Security and Detection:

-- **Attack Detection**:
-  - Features are in place to detect potential attacks on the system.
-  - Unauthorized access or modifications are logged and detected.

-- **Vulnerability Assessment**:
-  - Regular assessments are conducted to define and understand potential vulnerabilities in the attack detection system.